 The Anker Wireless Vertical Mouse is a decent choice for travel.
 While its body is rather bulky and heavy, it has an integrated slot for its receiver, making it way easier to bring it around.
 You should still be able to toss it in a bag and its wireless design is great to use in tighter spaces without being bothered by a dangling cable.

 The Anker vertical ergonomic optical mouse is sleek-looking.
 It might not have the same professional look as the Logitech MX Vertical, but its matte black finish looks good, although it's prone to grease spots.
 It has a curved LED light, but it only acts as a CPI indicator or lights up when the battery is low.
+If you're looking for a vertical mouse with a more customizable design, check out the J-Tech Digital V628X.

 The Anker wireless ergonomic optical mouse is fairly heavy, which makes it a bit hard to lift.